National Carbon Credit Registry

 Impact and highlights

 The open-source National Carbon Registry is enabling countries to establish secure, transparent carbon credit systems aligned with national carbon market frameworks.
 Côte d’Ivoire has launched its registry alongside a market policy and carbon market bureau, while Nigeria, Sri Lanka, and Zimbabwe are in the final stages of deployment following recently adopted regulations.
-Nepal, Cambodia, Namibia, and Chile are advancing implementation in parallel with policy development, with additional countries preparing to start the process.
+Nepal, Namibia, and Chile are advancing implementation in parallel with policy development, with additional countries preparing to start the process.

 Plans for expansion